A decompositional framework for process theories in spacetime: Embeddings from implementations

 up to a reordering of the inputs and outputs.
 To see this, consider the fact that since $S_I$ and $S_O$ are not connected, any box in the implementation $i_\mathtt{F}$ can only be connected to $S_I$ or $S_O$ (or possibly neither).
 We can now compose all boxes connected to $S_I$ into a single process $\mathtt{i}$ and all other processes into another process $\mathtt{o}$.
 Then $\mathtt{i}$ and $\mathtt{o}$ can only be connected via an output from $\mathtt{o}$ to an input to $\mathtt{i}$ (otherwise $\mathtt{i}$ would be connected to both $S_I$ and $S_O$) and as such we obtain the form in \cref{eq:nosignec}.
 Such a process does not signal from $S_I$ to $S_O$, i.e., it satisfies \cref{sigcond}, which can be straightforwardly shown by discarding the outputs $O \backslash S_O$,

-\end{proof} This can be seen as a further formalisation of the results of \cite{kissinger2017equivalence} on the relationship between process terminality and causal structures.
-This result also implies that any process in a causal process theory that is $\mathcal{C}$-locally embeddable in our framework, is also embeddable with the same localisation of the inputs and outputs in signalling-based frameworks like Ref.~\cite{vilasini2022embedding}.
+\end{proof} This can be seen as a further formalisation of the results of \cite{kissinger2017equivalence} on the relationship between process terminality and the lightcone structure of spacetime.
+This result also implies that any process in a terminal process theory that is $\mathcal{C}$-locally embeddable in our framework, is also embeddable with the same localisation of the inputs and outputs in signalling-based frameworks like Ref.~\cite{vilasini2022embedding}.